Last updated

-A steep but non-technical stone staircase leads to an aerial view of Lofoten's fjords, fishing villages, and island bridges on clear days.
+A steep but non-technical stone staircase leads to an iconic aerial view of Lofoten's fjords, fishing villages, and island bridges on clear days.

-Timing and Crowds
+Timing and crowds

 Peak congestion hits between roughly 10:00 and 16:00 in summer.
 The staircase is narrow enough that passing slower hikers requires patience and sometimes awkward shuffling.
-During the midnight sun period, roughly late May through mid-July, hiking late in the evening works well.
+During the midnight sun period, roughly mid-May through mid-July, hiking late in the evening works well.
 You get softer, warmer light for photography and a fraction of the foot traffic.
 Starting at 21:00 or later puts you at the top in near-empty conditions while the sun hangs low over the sea.

-Getting to the Trailhead
+Getting to the trailhead

 Use the public restrooms in Reine before you start.
 There are no toilet facilities at the trailhead or anywhere on the mountain.

-What to Expect
+What to bring and expect

-Round trip takes two to three hours depending on your pace and how long you linger at the top.
-Sturdy hiking shoes with good grip are required on the stone steps.
-Trail runners are fine if they have aggressive tread.
+Round trip takes about 2 hours depending on your pace and how long you linger at the top, plus whatever the walk from parking adds.
+Sturdy hiking shoes with good grip are non-negotiable on the stone steps.
+Trail runners work fine if they have aggressive tread.
 Sandals and fashion sneakers are a recipe for a twisted ankle or worse.
-The hike is free.

 Hike during the midnight sun period starting at 21:00 or later.
 You get better light for photos and a fraction of the daytime crowds.